Vekaltor/ravintola/README.md

 All data from the form are also validated.
 <br><Br>
 After sending the correct form, the data is sent to the API database and a message is displayed.

+### - Date picker (calendar)
+The user must complete the field with the date when booking.
+A calendar popup pops up.<br>
+The calendar has month paginations, back to today, a button to close the modal (or click outside the modal area) and highlighted css styles for the selected date.<br>
+All days of the month display according to the real calendar, taking into account 30/31 and the specificity of February.

 ### - Slider
 Slider video created with createContext / Providers to handle state.